linevty04/m8c-b33py/AUDIOGUIDE.md

 Based on my experiments, a setup consisting of M8 (using audio in/out) and MC-101 (connected via USB) will perform consistently well and without undesired audio artifacts using a `Sampling Rate` of 44,100 Hz, a `Buffer Size` of 64 and a `Period` of 4.
 This configuration should give you about 6 ms of nominal latency according to [this link](https://wiki.linuxaudio.org/wiki/list_of_jack_frame_period_settings_ideal_for_usb_interface).
 This latency should not be a problem unless you want to play the instruments with a keyboard or if you connect this setup to additional gear.
 Both the M8 and the MC-101 have the same latency, therefore you generally won't notice it until you connect something to the audio input.

+## Connections

+If your USB sound card and/or your additional USB Class Compliant instrument(s) support USB 3.0, then you should connect them to the `blue` USB ports of your [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
+This may help reduce audio latency and improve the overall performance of the setup.

+The [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) only supports USB 2.0 (480 Mbit/sec).
+Therefore, it can be connected to the `black` USB ports of your [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).

 ## M8C Bash Script

 After configuring the default sound card using the `Setup Wizard`, you will need to configure [this script](https://github.com/RowdyVoyeur/m8c-rpi4/blob/main/m8c.sh) according to your preferences.
 This script is responsible for connecting the audio in/out of the M8 and/or other connected instruments to the default sound card selected in the `Setup Wizard`.